What is Endometriosis?

 The main complication of endometriosis is lowered fertility.
 Approximately one-third to one-half of women with endometriosis have trouble getting pregnant.

 This is because endometriosis can obstruct the fallopian tube.
-For successful pregnancy, an egg is released by an ovary, and it then travels through the nearby fallopian tube where it becomes fertilized by the sperm cell.
+For a successful pregnancy, an egg is released by an ovary, and it then travels through the nearby fallopian tube where it becomes fertilized by the sperm cell.
 The egg then attaches itself to the uterine wall where it begins developing.
 When endometriosis obstructs the tube, it keeps the sperm and egg from uniting.

 Endometriosis also seems to affect pregnancy in less-direct ways, such as by damaging the sperm or the egg.
 It can change the shape of the pelvis and reproductive organs, as well.